 - Be mindful that connective tissue takes more time to strengthen than muscle, so depending on your tissue laxity, your progress might be slower or faster than other people’s.
 Eat well and stay hydrated to help your healing and your body more broadly.

 - And finally, whilst back pain, hernias, prolapse and various other challenges are often blamed on weak core muscles, they’re not always to blame, so seek professional help and look more holistically at your whole body.

-Any if you’re feeling bewildered by the whole thing, get in touch for some 1-2-1 support (from me and/or a women’s health physiotherapist) or come along and join one of my postnatal classes and we can take it from there.
+If you’re feeling bewildered by the whole thing, get in touch for some 1-2-1 support (from me and/or a women’s health physiotherapist) or come along and join one of my postnatal classes and we can take it from there.

 (1) Mota PG, Pascoal AG, Carita AI, Bo K. Prevalence and risk factors of diastasis recti abdominis from late pregnancy to 6 months postpartum, and relationship to lumbo-pelvic pain.
 Man Ther.
 2015; 20: 200-205. http://dx.doi.org/10.1016./j.math.2014.09.002

 (2) Boissonnault J, Blaschak MJ.
 Incidence of Diastasis Recti Abdominis During the Childbearing Year.
 Physical Therapy.
 1988; 68: 1082-1086.